 - Follow the $$Money$$ – if they, or their department, are paying for any part of the project, they’re a stakeholder.
 Some companies have departmental budgets where a portion is taken to support ongoing projects.
-Be aware of this and ensure there’s representation, even if the department lead doesn’t feel it’s necessary.
+Be aware of this and ensure there’s representation, even if the department manager doesn’t feel it’s necessary.

 The “other” stakeholder assessment.
 Again, I won’t talk about the PMBOK stakeholder assessment.
 I’m talking about the other assessment.
 The personal assessment.
 The one you, as the PM, creates and never lets others see it.
 I know how to get on the CIO’s calendar for a bag of Reese’s.
 Need a key stakeholder who hates meetings to show up at one?
 Bring yellow Peep’s.
 Find people’s likes and dislikes, as well as other tid-bits of information and keep it somewhere.
 You never know when you’ll need it!

 Identifying who stakeholders are and their characteristics is tricky.
 My lesson learned was expensive and one I share frequently to show how critical it is.
 Once you have stakeholders ID’d, it’s time to build relationships.
 Join me for Part 2 of Stakeholder Management, coming soon!!